ElijahGCHEN/TIL/c++/pointer-to-functions.md

-A function pointer is just that—a pointer that denotes a function rather than an object.
+A function pointer is just that —- a pointer that denotes a function rather than an object.
 Like any other pointer, a function pointer points to a particular type.
 A function’s type is determined by its return type and the types of its parameters.
 The function’s name is not part of its type.
 For example:
 ```cpp
 // compares lengths of two strings
 bool lengthCompare(const string &, const string &);